Splode/hackwild/_drafts/jekyll-vue-part-one.md

 $ npm i -S vue
 ```

-Next, we'll create a directory in our project root, `src`, where all of our Vue application components will live and we'll also create an entry point for our Vue application, `main.js`.
+Next, we'll create a directory, `src`, in our project root where all of our Vue application components will live.
+We'll also create an entry point for our Vue application, `main.js`.
 For now, we'll just import Vue.

 #### main.js